Dear Colleague Letter: Integrated NSF Support Promoting Interdisciplinary Research and Education (INSPIRE)

 In order to begin the inquiry process, prospective INSPIRE PIs should contact directly only those NSF Program Officers whose expertise is most germane to the proposal topics.
 The signatories to this DCL are NOT points of contact for such inquiries.
 Additional questions can be directed to email@example.com.

-Wanda E. Ward, Office of International and Integrative Activities
+Wanda E. Ward, Office of Integrative Activities

 John C. Wingfield, Directorate for Biological Sciences

 Farnam Jahanian, Directorate for Computer and Information Science and Engineering